 |

-| 1.6.2026 | Ilia Egorov (LMU Munich) |
+| 1.6.2026: Ilia Egorov (LMU Munich) | |

-| The formation of the Saami continuum: morphosyntactic features This talk will explore the results of modelling the diversity of Saami morphosyntax and phonology, based on the UraTyp data.
-It will present the results of various quantitative analyses and provide a diachronic interpretation.
+| The Formation of the Saami Continuum: Typological Features This talk will explore the results of modelling the diversity of Saami morphosyntax and phonology based on the UraTyp data.
+It will present the results of various quantitative analyses and provide a diachronic interpretation of the findings.
 Particular attention will be paid to discrepancies between clustering based on morphosyntactic parameters and phylogenies inferred from lexical data and phonological innovations. |

 |

-| 8.6.2026 | Prof. Dr. Miina Norvik (University of Tartu) |
+| 8.6.2026: Prof. Dr. Miina Norvik (University of Tartu) | |

 | Continuity and change of structural features: the example of southern Finnic The presentation focuses on phonological and morphosyntactic features of southern Finnic from an areal typological perspective, examining both change and persistence.
 The study covers about forty Finnic varieties and roughly one hundred features, primarily from the UraTyp dataset, but extended for detailed analysis.
 The aim is to compare, for instance, to what extent phonological and morphosyntactic features are responsible for different grouping of these varieties.
 A further objective is to explore how innovations and geographic factors (center vs. periphery) shape these patterns. |